SIP over WebSocket

 Yes.
 StartACall can bridge WSS SIP signaling to many SIP trunks and to Twilio so you can keep existing SIP infrastructure while enabling browser endpoints.

-How do AI agents work with SIP calls?
+How do work with SIP calls?

 StartACall can run autonomous voice agents for outbound campaigns or provide a live copilot during calls by transcribing audio and suggesting responses in real time.